yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 parallel training on `s3it Cluster`, with **Contrastive Learning in the Hidden Space**

+  - Pending try to do some New `torch.nn.init` way in 2026

 10% of the [ASR SOTA](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard) training set -> 2% WER on the same Test sets from the SOTA

   - Visual training curves with different amounts of training data